cyber01/docker-webdav/README.md

 ```

-If you bind mount a certificate chain to `/cert.pem` and a private key to `/privkey.pem`, the container will use that instead!
+If you bind mount a certificate chain to `/cert.pem` and a private key to `/privkey.pem`, and a chain certs to `chain.pem` the container will use that instead!

 ### Authenticate multiple clients